November in world evangelism outreach: It happened today!

 witnesses . . ." -- Hebrews 12:1

-- November 1, 1998 -- In thick fog and a torrential downpour, a Living Water Teaching plane
+- November 1, 1998 -- In thick fog and a torrential downpour, a missionary plane

 W." 50 miles off the California coast.
-The bottles contain gospel tracts.
-A year earlier the same
+The bottles contained gospel tracts.
+A year earlier, the

-organization had launched 20,000 "missionary bottles" stuffed with Christian literature.
-A letter
+same organization had launched 20,000 "missionary bottles" stuffed with Christian literature.
+A

-from the Philippines was the only response ever received from the thousands of "missionary
+letter from the Philippines was the only response ever received from those thousands of

-- November 3, 1784 -- Thomas Coke lands in New York with instructions from John Wesley
+- November 3, 1784 -- Thomas Coke landed in New York with instructions from John Wesley

 to ordain the first elders and bishops for the Methodist movement in the U.S. One of the first to